Scientific Name

 How to Grow and Care

 If you can grow cacti and succulents successfully, you can likely grow the popular Parodia without too much trouble.
-However, it is key to remember that Parodias don't like direct sunlight and are accustomed to more even water than many other cacti species.
-Therefore, the cactus mustn't be exposed to prolonged dampness and sitting water.
+However, it is key to remember that Parodia don't like direct sunlight and are accustomed to more even water than many other cacti species.
+Therefore, the cactus should not be exposed to prolonged dampness or standing water.
 Never let your cactus sit in a dish of water.
-To encourage better flowering, allow the plants to enjoy a cooling period in the winter and dramatically cut back watering.
-Unlike other cacti species, however, you don't need to entirely stop watering.
-Lastly, make sure to fertilize during the growing season for the best results.
+To encourage better flowering, allow the plants to enjoy a cooling period in winter and reduce watering significantly.
+However, unlike other cacti species, you don't need to stop watering entirely.
+Lastly, ensure to fertilize during the growing season for the best results.

 Repot as needed, preferably during the warm season.
-To repot Parodia, make sure the soil is dry before repotting, then gently remove the pot.
-Knock away the old soil from the roots, making sure to remove any rotted or dead roots in the process.
+To repot Parodia, ensure the soil is dry before repotting, then gently remove the pot.
+Knock away the old soil from the roots, removing any rotted or dead roots.
 Treat any cuts with a fungicide.
-Place the plant in its new pot and backfill with potting soil, spreading the roots out as you repot.
+Place the plant in its new pot and backfill it with potting soil, spreading the roots out as you repot.

 See more at How to Grow and Care for Parodia.